mudita/MuditaOS/pure_changelog.md

 * Fixed possible crash when entering phone number
 * Fixed incorrect calculation of requested CPU frequency
 * Fixed CPU frequency setting when dumping logs to a file
+* Fixed playback start delay when trying to play MP3 files with large metadata

 ## [1.9.0 2023-10-19]